 At Terraformation, Daniela has been building dashboards that take advantage of satellite and geospatial data to monitor the health and conditions around every single tree.
 Each tree planted is stored within a geodatabase as a GPS point along with its taxonomy.

-For each Terraformation project, the tree points are further overlapped with geospatial data (such as site polygon, restoration zones, irrigation systems, and soil types), thus producing metrics such as: total number of plants and trees planted, count per species, distance to water access points, species distribution within different restoration zones, and tree survival rate.
+For each Terraformation project, the tree points are further overlapped with geospatial data (such as site polygon, restoration zones, irrigation systems, and soil types), thus producing metrics such as the total number of plants and trees planted, count per species, distance to water access points, species distribution within different restoration zones, and tree survival rate.
 Angelova is closely working with the R&D team at Terraformation to build the logic and relations between the different entities within the company’s geodatabase.

 Daniela believes GIS and remote sensing are crucial to Terraformation's mission, as they enable the team to monitor the current status of all the work they're doing on the ground from anywhere.
 Her goal, she says, is to provide automated solutions that will help scale operations.
 This will be especially important as Terraformation establishes partnerships and engages with local communities elsewhere in the world.